System builder deployment of Windows 10 for desktop editions

 Troubleshoot: A blank character in specialize | Microsoft-Windows-Shell-Setup | Computer Name will result in Windows installation failure.

-Please see an example of an answer file for basic customizations:
+USB-B\AnswerFiles\Unattend.xmlfor an example of an answer file that has basic customizations. -

 You may use the sample answer file and modify relevant parts or start from scratch by specifying some basic customizations.